HilalEKC/GMT351_project/README.md

 # resit_project
-GMT 351 – Geospatial Data Management Resit Project was implemented using Node.js and MongoDB
+GMT 351 – Geospatial Data Management Project was implemented using Node.js and MongoDB

 ## Install